 17. July 5: Buttered Side Down by Edna Ferber (1912).
 Ferber is known today mostly for the shows and movies made from her books (Show Boat and Giant and Cimarron), but, judging from these wonderful stories, written in her early to mid twenties, she should be more widely read.
 She writes of the dreams, disappointments, and, very occasionally, triumphs of department store saleswomen and accountants and stenographers.
 No book has given me a more visceral sense of what early twentieth-century life was really like–pot roasts and corset patterns and strawberry socials and small-town Main Streets on summer evenings.
 She breaks the fourth wall to tell of her own life as a writer, opening one story by saying that she wrote it for a saleswoman in her town who asked for a really homely heroine, not one like Jane Eyre who, Ferber says, is “constantly described as plain and mouse-like, but there are covert hints as to her gray eyes and slender figure and clear skin, and we have a sneaking notion that she wasn’t such a fright after all.”

 [Note: Finding decent-quality editions of 1918 books, especially the more obscure ones, can be tricky.
 If the edition I read is reasonably readable, I’ve included a hyperlink.
-Hyperlinks for audiobooks are also included.]
+Hyperlinks for audiobooks are also included.
+Most of those books can also be found on Kindle (often for free) and Project Gutenberg.]